DolmaBhuti/google_sheets_crm/README.md

 ## Description
 A lightweight **Customer Relationship Management (CRM)** system built in Google Sheets for small organizations and solo operators who need a structured way to track customers and sales pipelines without the learning curve or cost of traditional CRM software.

-The system provides clear data relationships, guided workflows, and basic automation while remaining flexible and familiar to spreadsheet users.
+The system provides clear data relationships, guided workflows, and basic automation while remaining flexible and familiar to spreadsheet-based workflows.

 ## Usage